Chapter 1 : Unraveling

 Everything went back to normal the next day, as if her confession never happened.
 Scorpius knew exactly how to make Rose feel better, and she couldn't hold a grudge anyway.
-He was going to avoid the topic like they always did when they hit somethings particularly sensitive, but after going on pure assumptions for so long, she needed answers.
+He was going to avoid the topic, the solution to every struck nerve, but after going on pure assumptions for so long, she needed answers.

 They were sitting in the common room studying for their O.W.L.s when she asked, "Why not?"

 Scorpius didn't look up or speak for a full minute.
 Finally, he said, head still down, "You know me better than anyone else.
 And I can trust you with anything on my mind.
 You're my ground, Rose.
 You give me something solid to stand on.
 I've needed you to get through this year.
 I don't think...
 I've ever needed anyone more."

 When he lifted his eyes, she could see the struggle, how he wanted to put her down gently but that he knew she was going to crack and crash anyway.